-Did you know that some of the common weeds we pay money to kill today were brought over by our European ancestors to plant as food crops?
-We’ve written about that more in these other articles which we’ll also link at the end, because if you like this article, you’ll probably want more!1)https://gardensall.com/marsh-mallow-a-return-to-edible-and-medicinal-roots/2)https://gardensall.com/one-of-the-best-weeds-for-food-and-medicine/
+Did you know that some of the common weeds people pay money to kill today were brought over by our European ancestors to plant as food crops?
+We’ve written about that more in these other articles which we’ll also link at the end, because if you like this article, you’ll probably want more!1)https://www.gardensall.com/mallow-plant/2)https://www.gardensall.com/grow-dandelion-super-food-specialty-crop/

-If you’re a regular reader here at GardensAll.com, you’ll have noticed that we’re big on wild edibles and “weeds” as a valuable food source.
-So often—or worse—poisoned to kill.
-Sorry to say that we did that for years.
-Can’t even explain why we weren’t more aware sooner.
-Clearly we weren’t thinking! ?
+If you’re a regular reader here at GardensAll.com, you’ll have noticed that we’re big on wild edibles and even “weeds”, as a valuable food source.
+So often pulled as weeds—or worse—poisoned to kill out.

 We’ll link those other articles at the end of this one in the footnotes and references.
 Meanwhile, grab your clippers!
 Here are three wild edibles that are probably growing in your backyard right now.